-2.1 Health and Wellbeing Boards were established as part of the Health and Social Care Act 2012.
+- 2.1 Health and Wellbeing Boards were established as part of the Health and Social Care Act 2012.
 All upper-tier local authority areas are required to have a Health and Wellbeing Board which contain representatives from the Council, NHS and voluntary and community sector.
 The Boards focus on improving the health and wellbeing of the local population and reducing health inequalities.
 They do this by identifying priorities and areas of focus that are contained within Joint Health and Wellbeing Strategies.

-2.2 Thurrock's first Health and Wellbeing Strategy was introduced in 2013 and will expire in 2016.
+The Director of Children's Services and also the Portfolio Holder for Children's Services are Board members. - 2.2 Thurrock's first Health and Wellbeing Strategy was introduced in 2013 and will expire in 2016.
 The Strategy focused on the following priority areas for Adult Health and Wellbeing and Children and Young People's Health and Wellbeing: